Want to learn more about Conversational Marketing? You’ve come to the right place.

-But most businesses are still forcing people to jump through endless hoops before a conversation can ever take place:
+But most businesses are still forcing people to jump through endless hoops before a conversation takes place.

-It’s more like turning on a new lead-gen channel that complements your existing marketing efforts.
-We boiled it down into a simple framework called the Conversational Framework: “Engage, Understand, Recommend.”
+It’s more like turning on a new lead generation channel that complements your existing marketing efforts.
+We boiled it down into a simple framework called the Conversational Framework.
+It consists of three steps:

 Let’s break down each step.

 Step 1: Engage More Leads with Chat Instead of Forms

 What happens when you give visitors ways to instantly start conversations on your website instead of forcing them to fill out forms?
 For most businesses, it means higher conversion rates, more opportunities, and a more personal experience with the customer.